digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 #### System Admin

 The first user added to a newly-installed Mattermost system is assigned the System Admin role.
-This is the gE.CO toolbox administrator.
+This is the lead administrator of the gE.CO toolbox.

 - Access to the System Console from the main menu in any team site.
 - Ability to change any setting on the Mattermost server available in the System Console.